top of page

 Some reminiscences of Chaduranga

 Once, P. T. Narasimhachar had just finished his lunch and was resting in the afternoon.
-Chaduranga, who was passing by near Narasimhachar’s house, stopped his car and made his way in, unannounced.
-Narasimhachar was pleased to see his old friend and requested him to sit down.
-Chaduranga narrated to Narasimhachar that for the last one hour, he and his friend (who was sitting in the car outside) were searching for a good restaurant in vain.
+Chaduranga, who was passing by near Narasimhachar’s house, made his way in, unannounced.
+Narasimhachar was pleased to see his friend and requested him to sit down.
+Chaduranga narrated to Narasimhachar that for the last one hour, he and his friend were searching for a good restaurant in vain.
 As a result, neither had taken lunch that afternoon and were quite famished.
-Before Narasimhachar could welcome Chaduranga to have lunch at his house, Chaduranga himself said that he would like to have his lunch at Narasimhachar’s house and with his kind permission, would like to bring his friend along as well!
+Before Narasimhachar could welcome Chaduranga to have lunch at his house, Chaduranga himself said that he would like to have his lunch at Narasimhachar’s house and, with his kind permission, would like to bring his friend along as well!
 Narasimhachar did not hesitate for a moment and welcomed them both with open arms.
 He said, any friend of Chaduranga was a friend of his as well.
 When the friend came in, Narasimhachar was overjoyed to see a distant acquaintance of his (from his village years) walk into his house.
 He then exclaimed, “This is why our ancestors perceived guests in a divine light and never hesitated to afford a generous and warm welcome to all”!
 Such was Chaduranga and P. T. Narasimhachar’s relationship.

 Gopalakrishna Adiga also had much praise for Chaduranga’s life and writing, and used to describe them as inspiring & virtuous.
 T. R. Subba Rao was such a fan of Chaduranga’s writing that he suggested to him to give up farming and dedicate himself to writing full-time!
-With regard to Chaduranga bringing out only four full-length novels in his lifetime, Anupama Niranjan remarked that he made up for in quality what was apparently lacking in quantity.
+With regard to Chaduranga bringing out only four full-length novels in his lifetime, a well-known writer remarked that he made up for in quality what was apparently lacking in quantity.

 Chaduranga had always thought of writing an autobiography, but never got around to doing it.
 His brutal honesty and unhindered candour would have probably offended many a soul, and this, more than anything, likely discouraged him from penning his thoughts down on paper.
 He was always willing to have a dialogue, even with total strangers.
 Never one to mind a disagreement, he remarked once that he was even prepared to listen to the apparent gibberish of an infant, as it was to his ears, verily divine music!